Medically reviewed by Drugs.com. Last updated on May 1, 2023.

-Amyloidosis is a disease that causes an abnormal protein called amyloid to build up in your organs.
-Your heart, kidneys, liver, spleen, digestion, and nervous system can all be affected.
+Amyloidosis is a disease that causes abnormal proteins to build up in your organs.
+Your heart, brain, kidneys, liver, spleen, digestion, and nervous system can all be affected.
 Severe forms of amyloidosis can lead to organ failure and be life-threatening.

 Call your local emergency number (911 in the US) if: